Employer Insights

 Harassment and Discrimination Policy

-The Oregon Workplace Fairness Act (OWFA), effective October 1, 2020, requires all Oregon employers to have a written harassment and discrimination policy containing procedures and practices for the reduction and prevention of discrimination against individuals which fall under Oregon’s protected categories.
+The Oregon Workplace Fairness Act (OWFA) requires all Oregon employers to have a written harassment and discrimination policy containing procedures and practices for the reduction and prevention of discrimination against individuals which fall under Oregon’s protected categories.

-Protected categories are considered any of the following:
+Protected classes are considered any of the following:

 Policies created under OWFA must also:

-• Provide a process for reporting prohibited conduct and identify who in the organization is responsible, including at least one alternate, for taking complaints
+• Provide a process for reporting prohibited conduct and identify the individual in the organization that is responsible, including at least one alternate, for taking complaints

 • Describe the new five-year statute of limitations applicable to employee claims of prohibited conduct